Variable Clustering via Distributionally Robust Nodewise Regression: Introduction

-To deal with high dimensional data where the dimension exceeds the number of observations, regularization is added in the nodewise regression to make the regressions well-posed.
-To this end, sparse subspace clustering (SSC), which adds $L_1$ regularization to the nodewise regression, is widely studied \citep{Soltanolkotabi2012, Elhamifar2013, Wang2016a}.
+A majority of common approaches for subspace clustering exploit the subspace structure by nodewise regression, where each variable is regressed against all other variables.
+The hope is that the regressions will favor the other variables in the same cluster over variables in different clusters.
+This way, the regression coefficients create an association matrix that defines a weighted graph among variables.
+Then, the clusters can be recovered easily using, for example, spectral methods.
+When $d>n$, regularization is adopted in nodewise regression to make it well-posed.
+To that end, sparse subspace clustering (SSC), which adds $L_1$ regularization to the nodewise regression, is widely studied \citep{Soltanolkotabi2012, Elhamifar2013, Wang2016a}.
 However, a few drawbacks persist when using nodewise sparse regression for subspace clustering.
 First, tuning the parameter that controls the $L_1$ regularization depends on the unknown variance of the idiosyncratic components and is difficult.
 In addition, pursuing sparsity in the regression coefficients might be unnatural since the true association matrix can be dense as long as the subspaces are not orthogonal to each other or many variables in the same subspace have non-negligible correlations.
 To address these drawbacks, we propose a method that naturally incorporates regularization in the nodewise regression from the perspective of distributionally robust optimization (DRO).
-For a review on DRO, see \citet{Rahimian2019}.
+For a review on DRO, see \cite{Rahimian2019}.